spgyip/olayc/README.md

 FOO_REDIS_NAME=cluster2
 ```

-Get with the key `foo.redis`, there is only one value can be got.
-This depends on the ordering of arguments loaded.
+There is only one value can be got when get with key 'foo.redis'.
+This depends on the order of loading.
 The previously loaded key is prior to the latter ones, the latter ones will be ignored.

 If the "-foo.redis=cluster1" is loaded previously, the "-foo.redis.name=cluster2" will be ignored.
-This will be resulting to:
+This is resulting to:

 ```go
 Get("foo.redis")         => "cluster1"
 Get("foo.redis.name")    => nil(NOT EXIST)
 ```

 If the "-foo.redis.name=cluster2" is loaded previously, the "-foo.redis=cluster1" will be ignored.
-This will be resulting to:
+This is resulting to:

 ```go
 Get("foo.redis")         => {"name": "cluster2"}